partharora1105/Chatting_App/README.md

 <h1>Chatting App</h1>
-A basic chatting app build on Python Flask to chat securly with peers on the web on any device<a href="http://www.gtxr.club/">here</a>
+A basic chatting app build on Python Flask to chat securly with peers on the web on any device.
 <h2>Setup</h2>
 <ul>
 	<li>Make sure you have python version 3 or higher</li>